kpacha/simple-oauth2-server/README.md

 	{"error":"insufficient_scope","error_description":"The request requires higher privileges than provided by the access token"}

+##Remote Resource Service

+_This section shows you the interaction between your Remote Resource Services and the checktoken endpoint of the simple-oauth2-server.
+Your service should extract the token from the received request and use it to call the simple-oauth2-server._

-A remote Resource Service tries to validate a received acces_token and it's not valid
+A remote Resource Service tries to validate a received token and it's not valid

 	$ curl -i http://localhost:3000/checktoken.php -d 'access_token=f47566c92f2d589ed351ea11ab3f9864b2197b12'
 	HTTP/1.1 401 Unauthorized